anwu0203/anwu0203.github.io/README.md

 ### Farming Robotics Challenge (_February 2023 – June 2023_)

-**Overview:** I participated in this robotics challenge held by Farm_ng geared toward smart farms.
-The goal was to innovate upon and modify the Amiga farming robot given by Farm_ng to aid smaller farmers.
-My team decided to create a multipurpose data mule package that can travel to on-field sensors and both collect their data and charge each sensor.
+**Overview:** I participated in this robotics challenge hosted by Farm_ng geared toward smart farms.
+The goal was to innovate and enhance the Amiga farming robot given by Farm_ng to aid smaller farmers.
+My team decided to create a multipurpose data mule package capable of traveling to on-field sensors, collecting data, and charging each sensor.

-In order to charge each sensor, we utilized Li-Fi laser charging technology which requires the robot to align an on-board charging laser with the receptors on the sensors.
-I designed and implemented a computer vision-based alignment system in Python for an on-board Raspberry Pi, allowing the Amiga to recognize predesignated AprilTags sensor and precisely position itself with the receptor.
-Next, we retrieved data from the sensors via Bluetooth connection between the on-board Raspberry Pi and on-field Raspberry Pi sensors, sending the data to the Amiga's central computer using Ethernet.
-On the central computer, I created a GUI using Python and Kivy to organize and graph the retrieved data as well as a separate application for displaying video and statistical information on the computer vision alignment system.
+To charge each sensor, we utilized Li-Fi laser charging technology which required the robot to align an onboard charging laser with the receptors on the sensors.
+I designed and implemented a computer vision-based alignment system in Python for an onboard Raspberry Pi, enabling the Amiga to recognize predesignated AprilTags on sensors and precisely position itself with the receptors.
+Next, we retrieved data from the sensors via Bluetooth connections between the on-board Raspberry Pi and on-field Raspberry Pi sensors, sending the data to the central computer of the Amiga using Ethernet.
+On the central computer, I created a GUI using Python and Kivy to organize and visualize the retrieved data.
+Additionally, I developed a separate application for displaying video and providing statistical information on the computer vision alignment system.
 Finally, we implemented a human and object detector using the frontal camera for safety purposes.

 ![Amiga Example](/assets/img/gort_movements.png)